 The High-resolution Airborne Wideband Camera-plus (HAWC+) on SOFIA

 HAWC+ is a far-infrared camera and imaging polarimeter.
-It is designed to allow imaging of polarized and unpolarized light in five broad bands between wavelengths of 40 μm and 300 μm.
-HAWC+ will investigate many topics, including:
+It is designed to allow imaging of polarized and unpolarized light in five broad bands between wavelengths of HAWC+ is a far-infrared camera and imaging polarimeter operating on the airborne SOFIA 2.5 m telescope.
+It provides imaging of polarized and unpolarized light in five broad bands between wavelengths of 40 μm and 300 μm.
+HAWC+ observations support many topics, including:

 - Estimates of magnetic field strength and turbulent power spectrum in nearby molecular clouds